kaifishr/RocketLander/README.md

     - We start the training process with a random initialization of the policy (the neural network)
     - While the agent interacts with the environment, we record the produced data at each time step.
 These data are the current state, the agent's performed action, and the reward received.
     - Given the set of state-action-reward pairs, we can use backpropagation to encourage state-actions pairs that resulted in a positive or high reward discourage pairs with negative or low reward.
     - During the training process, we enforce a certain degree of exploration by injecting noise to the actions of the agent.
 Exploration is induced by sampling from the action distribution at each time step.
+This is in contrast to ES, where noise is not injected into the agent's action space, but rather directly in the parameter space.

 #### Deep Q-Learning